 More news like this

-“Nature” is the upcoming theme for Mental Health Awareness Week 2021, drawing on evidence from the Foundation’s ongoing research into mental health during the coronavirus pandemic, which has shown
+Loneliness has been announced as the theme for Mental Health Awareness Week 2022, drawing on evidence from the Mental Health Foundation’s research into mental health during the coronavirus